nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 1. Name
 2. Description

-`search` will return nothing if given an argument with no value, e.g. `search d/`
+Returns a list of items that contains the search terms. (case-insensitive)

+Arguments with no corresponding value will be ignored.

+e.g. `search d/`, `search n/ d/`, `search n/` are all considered invalid.

+e.g. `search n/Orange d/` will only search items with `name:Orange`.
+It will not search through descriptions.

 Format:
 `search [n/NAME] d/DESCRIPTION`